“All round precision, all round satisfaction”

 5.4 If the Buyer fails to make any payment on the due date then, without prejudices to any other right or remedy available to the Seller, the Seller shall be entitled to:

 5.4.1 cancel the contract or suspend any further deliveries to the Buyer;

 5.4.2 appropriate any payment made by the Buyer to such of the Goods (or the goods supplied under any other contract between the Buyer and the Seller) as the Seller may think fit (notwithstanding any purported appropriation by the Buyer); and

 5.4.3 charge the Buyer interest (both before and after any judgement) on the amount unpaid, at the rate of 5% per annum above National Westminster Bank base rate from time to time, until payment in full is made (a part of a month being treated as a full month for the purpose of calculating interest).

-6.1 Delivery of the Goods shall be made by the Seller delivering the Goods to the address shown on the quotation or order or if no address is shown by the Buyer collecting the Goods at the Seller’s premises at any time after the Seller has notified the Buyer that the Goods are ready for collection.
+6.1 Delivery of the Goods should be made by the Seller delivering the goods to the address shown on the quotation or order or if no address is shown by the seller notifying the buyer that the goods are ready for collection.